vega-webrtc/vega-prime/README.md

 The use-case driving Vega Prime as an abstraction is creating peer connections immediately after a user gives access to their camera and microphone to the browser.
-It achieves this by telling Vega Observatory to create and send `WebRTCSessionDescription`s (through `offer`s) when the initial call to the Vega Server has been accepted.
+It achieves this by telling Vega Observatory to create and send `WebRTCSessionDescription`s (through `offer`s) to known peers when the initial call to the Vega Server has been accepted.

 ## Usage